 How Fusacort Gel works

-Fusacort Gel is a combination of two medicines: Betamethasone and Fusidic Acid, which treats skin infections.
-Betamethasone is a steroid medicine.
-It blocks the production of certain chemical messengers (prostaglandins) that make the skin red, swollen and itchy.
-Fusidic Acid is an antibiotic.
-It stops bacterial growth by preventing the synthesis of essential proteins required by the bacteria to carry out vital functions.
+Fusacort Gel is a combination of two medicines: Betamethasone and Fusidic Acid.
+Betamethasone is a steroid that blocks the production of certain chemical messengers (prostaglandins) that make the skin red, swollen, and itchy.
+Fusidic Acid is an antibiotic and helps stop bacterial growth by preventing the synthesis of essential proteins required by the bacteria to carry out vital functions.

 Safety advice